tuniteamsupport/SimpleJavaProject/README.md

 README

 Simple Java Project created with Maven.
-Uses as Sandbox.
+Used as Sandbox.